MacBeibhinn/LinuxScripts/System/README.md

 - Navigate to the directory containing the file.
 - Open the directory in the terminal (or open the terminal and use `cd PathToDirectory`).
 - Enter the following commands; `ln -s note.sh note`, `chmod +x note`.

+`replace_chars.sh` requires the text to be wrapped in quotations ("example"), else it will fail, single words will work fine but using multiple words without quotations will return the usage example.